HvSawal/patient-management/patient-service/README.md

 | `dateOfBirth`  | LocaleDate | Patient’s date of birth              |
 | `registeredDate` | LocaleDate       | Date when the patient registered     |

-> ℹ️ The table and some seed data can be initialized via `schema.sql` / `data.sql` when running locally.
+> ℹ️ The table and some seed data can be initialized via `data.sql` when running locally.

 ---